reidfalconer/landcover_classification/README.md

 # Land Use and Land Cover Classification (Beating the Benchmark)

-Determine the land use and land cover classification of Sentinel-2 satellite images (EuroSAT dataset).The EuroSAT dataset can be downloaded from http://madm.dfki.de/downloads.
-This dataset is the first large-scale patch-based land use and land cover classification dataset based on Sentinel-2 satellite images and is thanks to the fantastic work of [Helber et al (2018)](https://arxiv.org/abs/1709.00029).
+In this project, we address the challenge of determining the land use and land cover classification of Sentinel-2 satellite images (EuroSAT dataset).
+The EuroSAT dataset can be downloaded from http://madm.dfki.de/downloads.
+This dataset is the first large-scale patch-based land use and land cover classification dataset based on Sentinel-2 satellite images and is thanks to the fantastic work of [Helber et al. (2018)](https://arxiv.org/abs/1709.00029).

-The ability to classify land use and land cover acurately is an important as it can be leveraged for multiple real-world Earth observation applications.
+The ability to classify land use and land cover accurately is important as it can be leveraged for multiple real-world Earth observation applications.
 Possible applications are land use and land cover change detection or the improvement of geographical maps.

-The EuroSAT dataset consists of 27,000 labeled images with 10 different land use and land cover classes.
-The labeled dataset EuroSAT is made publicly available at https://github.com/phelber/eurosat.
-Furthermore, Helber et al (2018) benchmarks for the proposed EuroSAT dataset using Convolutional Neural Networks (CNNs).
+The EuroSAT dataset consists of 27,000 labelled images with 10 different land use and land cover classes.
+The labelled dataset EuroSAT is made publicly available at https://github.com/phelber/eurosat.
+Furthermore, Helber et al (2018) benchmark for the proposed EuroSAT dataset using Convolutional Neural Networks (CNNs).
 The goal of the work is to beat their benchmark.

  The 10 different land use and land cover classes are as follows:
 ![eurosat_data](images/eurosat_data.png)